All posts by stonecreek

 Sign Up Here

-Join us for a period of intensive practice led by Jisho Warner and Burt Quinn.
-These two days of practice will be held in silence, with alternating periods of zazen (seated meditation, usually 30-minute periods) and kinhin (walking meditation, usually 10 minutes), and a work period each afternoon.
-A Dharma talk will be given in the morning and participants will have the opportunity to speak with a teacher (dokusan).
+Join us for our deep winter sesshin held at the time of year commemorating Buddha’s enlightenment known as Rohatsu (eighth day, twelfth month).
+These three days of practice will be held in silence with alternating periods of zazen (seated meditation, usually 30 minute periods) kinhin (walking meditation, usually 10 minute periods), meals and a work period each afternoon.
+A dharma talk will be given each morning and participants will have an opportunity to speak with a teacher (dokusan).

 We will be sitting from 7am to 5pm each day.